awsdocs/amazon-efs-user-guide/doc_source/gs-step-one-create-ec2-resources.md

 Before you can launch and connect to an Amazon EC2 instance, you need to create a key pair, unless you already have one\.
 You can create a key pair using the Amazon EC2 console, and then you can launch your EC2 instance\.

 **To create a key pair**
-+ Follow the steps in [Setting Up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances* to create a key pair\.
++ Follow the steps in [Setting up with Amazon EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html) in the *Amazon EC2 User Guide for Linux Instances* to create a key pair\.
 If you already have a key pair, you don't need to create a new one\.
 You can use your existing key pair for this exercise\.

 **To launch the EC2 instance and mount an EFS file system**